 Logging is an extremely hazardous profession.
 The National Institute for Occupational Safety and Health (NIOSH) has consistently ranked it as one of the most hazardous industries.
 Logging professionals naturally make a lot of use of chainsaws as a part of their profession.
 So chainsaw safety is a major point of concern in the logging industry.

 Chainsaws have many of the same safety features as other engine-driven power equipment.
 To boost chainsaw safety, manufacturers have devised a slew of design elements.
 Some characteristics have become de facto standards.
 While regulators have incorporated other features into law.
 The best practice is for an operator to inspect the saw before starting work.
 The operator should only operate it if all of the safety measures are working properly.
 So incorporating these measures offers considerable commercial benefits to manufacturers.
-Manufacturers aim to prevent kickback (chain and bar design) or reducing the danger of harm if it does occur (chain brakes).
+Manufacturers aim to prevent kickback (chain and bar design) or reduce the danger of harm if it does occur (chain brakes).
 Here we will be examining the various aspects of chainsaw safety.

 Chainsaw Safety: It all starts with the Chain